 Similarities and Differences between Flu and COVID-19

-Influenza (flu) and COVID-19 are both contagious respiratory illnesses, but they are caused by different viruses.
-COVID-19 is caused by infection with a coronavirus (SARS-CoV-2) first identified in .
-Flu is caused by infection with an influenza virus.
+Influenza (commonly known as the flu) and COVID-19 are both highly contagious illnesses that affect the respiratory system, but they are triggered by different viruses.
+COVID-19 is caused by the SARS-CoV-2 virus, a coronavirus first identified in humans, while the flu is caused by influenza viruses.

 Contact us to discuss your requirements of film type resistor.
 Our experienced sales team can help you identify the options that best suit your needs.